 Emory’s pointing from older neoclassical coin designs to early-20th century Art Deco, explaining that Theodore Roosevelt sought to modernize American currency by using French coins as models.

-Burnishings of light and shade dance from the profile of an open-mouthed Lady Liberty whose crown looks like light, radiating up through her hair.
+Burnishings of light and shade dance from the profile of an open-mouthed Lady Liberty whose crown looks like light and radiates up through her hair.

 Before the American Gold Eagle coin in 1986, the South African Krugerrand dominated gold markets.
 It’s not entirely random that the boy and his father in Cormac McCarthy’s post-apocalyptic novel The Road find a Krugerrand in the lone dead wastes somewhere in the erstwhile American Southeast.

-Many countries had imposed economic sanctions against South Africa in the 1970s for its white supremacist policies of Apartheid.
+Many countries imposed economic sanctions against South Africa in the 1970s for its white supremacist policies of Apartheid.
 The United States, always late to global humanitarianism, imposed sanctions in 1986.
-Opposing Apartheid may have been but a convenient rider to American economic interests since the Krugerrand comprised 90 percent of the global market in 1980.
-The U.S. accompanied its sanctions with the American Gold Eagle.
+Still, opposing Apartheid may have been but a convenient rider to American economic interests since the Krugerrand had comprised 90 percent of the global market in 1980 and the U.S. accompanied its ’86 sanctions with the American Gold Eagle.

 Emory’s as interested in coin design as he is in economic plot twists.
 He shows me the Lady Liberty face of a 1997 Gold Eagle coin and a 1927 Saint-Gaudens, and it’s clear the coins’ obverse, 70 years apart, bears yet the likeness of Beaux-Arts sculptor Augustus Saint-Gaudens’ depiction of the goddess, holding both a torch and an olive branch.
 She rises from a fanning radiant like Botticelli’s Venus grown triumphantly feminist.
 If only.